Kate Woodley Kate Woodley

 I recently had the pleasure of being interviewed by Dan Byrne, journalist with the Corporate Governance Institute https://www.thecorporategovernanceinstitute.com.

-Dan and I discussed why psychology is an importnat lens to look through within the boardroom, how psychology can help better decision-making within boards and the executive and importance of the role of psychological safety.
+Dan and I discussed why psychology is an important lens to look through within the boardroom, how psychology can help better decision-making within boards and the executive and importance of the role of psychological safety.

 For those interested, the recording is here: https://lnkd.in/eqZQWmFG

-Creating and protecting value: using the DLMA model
+Creating and protecting value

 It all begins with an idea.